Junior Year: Your Busiest Year

 Warning: Don’t overdo it on the tests!

-It won’t matter how many AP or SAT Subject test you take if you don’t score high.
-If you’re already taking a heavy number of SAT Subject tests and AP tests in the Spring, consider preparing for some SAT Subject tests over the summer such as SAT Literature or SAT Physics, which are especially tricky tests.
+It won’t matter how many AP tests you take if you don’t score high.
+If you’re already planning on taking a heavy number of AP tests in the Spring, consider preparing for some AP courses over the summer with our AP Course Prep classes.
 It’s more important to earn a perfect or near perfect score than it is to just take a lot of tests.

 5. Finalize your summer plans